jamesbwang/yelp-scraper/README.md

 # yelp-scraper

-Aspiring data scientist looking for interesting business trends, or an entrepreneur looking for potential business leads? yelp-scraper provides functionality to search through Yelp's databases of websites to generate business data for your business needs.
+Aspiring data scientist looking for interesting business trends, or an entrepreneur looking for potential business leads? yelp-scraper provides functionality to search through Yelp's databases to generate business data for your business needs.

 This project was developed for the Bruin Digital Marketing team (BDM).